wso2/choreo-samples/gdrive-files-to-microsoft-onedrive-files/readme.md

 ```

 ## Testing
-1. Run the Ballerina project created by the integration template by executing `bal run` from the root.
+1. Run the Ballerina project created by the integration sample by executing `bal run` from the root.

 2 .Now you can check the OneDrive folder to verify whether file is added.